WinterSnowfall/dxvk-build-tools/README.md

 * Now you're set to fetch the latest Arch docker image and construct your build containers.
 To do that simply run:

-    `./docker_dxvk_build`
+    `./docker_dxvk_build.sh`
+    `./docker_vkd3d-proton_build.sh`
     `./docker_dxvk-tests_build.sh`

     You may skip the latter if you're not interested in building dxvk-tests.

 * You're now ready to launch the build images and enjoy your builds!
 Or are you?
 Well, no, you're not.
 Before that you'll need to use git to clone the repos locally.
-Each repo (be it dxvk, d8vk or dxvk-tests) needs its own folder inside of the `source` directory.
+Each repo (be it dxvk, d8vk, dxvk-tests or vkd3d-proton) needs its own folder inside of the `source` directory.
 Simply use:

     `cd source; ./git_clone_repos.sh; cd ..`